 Our goal is to support all survivors regardless of how they identify.
 The reality is that men and boys experience interpersonal violence at rates higher than reported.

-Research has found that one in six men have experienced unwanted or abusive sexual experiences before the age of 18.
-The commonly reported number of 16 percent of males experiencing abuse is grossly underestimated because males who have such experiences are less likely to disclose them than females.
-Simply stated, male sexual abuse is common, under-reported, under-recognized, and under-treated.
+Research has found that one in six men have experienced unwanted or abusive sexual experiences before 18.
+The commonly reported 16 percent of males experiencing abuse is grossly underestimated because males who have such experiences are less likely to disclose them than females.
+Male sexual abuse is common, underreported, under-recognized, and under-treated.

 1in6: Provides educational information and resources for men who’ve been sexually abused or assaulted.
 (Adapted from RAINN)